-You have been served with a Notice to Appear.
-You may have received it in the mail or you may have received it in person from an immigration officer.
-Although this document is typically only one or two pages, it is a very important that you understand what it means.
+Let's say you are a foreign-born person in the United States and have been served with a Notice to Appear.
+You might have received it in the mail or you might have received it in person from a U.S. immigration officer.
+Although this document is typically only one or two pages long, it is significant to your future, and worth taking the time to understand.

 This article discusses a number of important elements contained in the NTA that you should review prior to appearing in Immigration Court, where you will be expected to plead to (admit or deny) the charges against you.

-A Notice to Appear (an "NTA”), is the charging document that signals the initiation of removal proceedings against you.
-If you receive an NTA, it means that you must appear in Immigration Court on the date specified or at a date to be determined in the future.
+A Notice to Appear (an "NTA") is the charging document that signals the U.S. government initiating removal proceedings against you.
+If you receive an NTA, it means that you must appear in immigration court (before an immigration court judge, and defending yourself against charges made by an attorney representing the U.S. government) on the date specified or at a date to be determined in the future.

-The NTA may be served on you personally (or by hand) or mailed to your last known address or to your attorney, if you have one.
-The NTA must also be served to the Immigration Court that will be responsible for conducting your removal hearings.
+The NTA might be served on you personally (or by hand) or mailed to your last known address or to your attorney, if you have one.
+The NTA must also be served to the immigration court that will conduct your removal hearings.

-By law, at least ten days must elapse between service of the NTA and the first scheduled court hearing.
+By law, at least ten days must go by between service of the NTA and the first scheduled court hearing.
 You may, however, waive the ten-day notice requirement.
-You might want to do this if you were personally served the NTA and are being held in the custody of immigration officials, either because Immigration and Customs Enforcement has refused to issue a bond for your release, or you cannot afford to pay the bond.
+You might want to do this if you were personally served the NTA and are being held in the custody of U.S. immigration officials, either because Immigration and Customs Enforcement (ICE) has refused to issue a bond for your release, or you cannot afford to pay the bond.

-You should review the NTA carefully to ensure that there are no mistakes and that you understand the allegations against you.
-An understanding of the NTA is essential in order for you to apply for any immigration relief for which you may be eligible and to meet deadlines imposed by the Immigration Court.
+Review the NTA carefully to ensure that there are no mistakes and that you understand the allegations against you.
+This is essential in order for you to raise any defenses and apply for any immigration relief for which you might be eligible and to meet deadlines imposed by the Immigration Court.

-The NTA first lists your name, any aliases you may have used, your alien registration number (A#), date of birth, and address.
-Review this information to ensure that all listed information is correct and that there are no misspellings.
-For example, an incorrect address on your NTA, could mean that you miss receiving important information from the Immigration Court in the future.
+The NTA first lists your name, any aliases you might have used, your alien registration number (A#), date of birth, and address.
+Review this information to ensure that all is correct and that there are no misspellings.
+For example, an incorrect address on your NTA could result in you not receiving important information from the immigration court in the future.

 Directly under your address, the NTA lists three different statements, but only one box will be checked off.
 The choices are:

 The NTA will then list the factual allegations against you.
-Typically, the allegations will be:
+Typically, these will be:

-These factual allegations will form the basis for the charge of removability in the next section of the NTA.
-During a Master Calendar Hearing in Immigration Court, you or your attorney will need to either admit or deny each of these factual allegations.
+These factual allegations will form the basis for the charges of removability in the next section of the NTA.
+During a Master Calendar hearing in immigration court, you or your attorney will need to either admit or deny each of these factual allegations.

-In the next section, the NTA lists the charge (or charges) of removability against you and the immigration laws that you are alleged to have violated.
-This is the legal reason why the U.S. government believes that you can be deported from the United States.
-Like the factual allegations, you or your attorney will have to either concede the charges or deny them at your Master Calendar Hearing.
+In the next section, the NTA lists the charge (or charges) of removability against you, and the immigration laws that the U.S. government thinks you violated.
+This is the legal reason why you can potentially be deported from the United States.
+Like the factual allegations, you or your attorney will have to either concede (admit to) the charges or deny them at your Master Calendar hearing.

-If you deny the charges of removability, the Immigration Judge may schedule a Contested Merits Hearing.
-During the Contested Merits Hearing, you will have to present the legal reasons why you believe that you are not removable from the U.S. as charged.
+If you deny the charges of removability, the immigration judge can schedule a Contested Merits Hearing.
+During this, you will have to present the legal reasons why you believe that you are not removable from the U.S. as charged.
 The government attorney will argue that the charges listed on the NTA are correct.
-If the Immigration Judge decides in your favor, removal proceedings may be terminated.
-If the Immigration Judge disagrees with you, he or she will sustain the charges of removability and you will then have to prepare a defense from removal and apply for any relief for which you may be eligible.

 The NTA must also list important legal warnings.
 These include:

-Finally, the notice will include a Certificate of Service, which will detail how and when the U.S. government sent you the NTA.
-If there is a question about whether you were properly served your NTA, you should prepare evidence to show that you did not receive it in the manner described.
+Finally, the notice will include a certificate of service, which will detail how and when the U.S. government issued you the NTA.
+If relevant, prepare evidence to show that you did not receive this certificate in the manner described.